Charlotte Sullivan: Career

 In 2010, Sullivan began portraying Officer Gail Peck in the police drama series Rookie Blue, which aired on Global in Canada and on ABC in the United States.
 In 2011, Sullivan appeared as Marilyn Monroe in the Canadian-American miniseries The Kennedys.
 She was nominated for a Canadian Screen Award for Best Supporting Actress for her role in the 2011 film Citizen Gangster.

-In early 2021, she was cast as Detective Gina Cappelletti in the NBC series Law & Order: Organized Crime.
+In early 2021, Sullivan was cast as Detective Gina Cappelletti in the NBC series Law & Order: Organized Crime.

+In March 2024, Sullivan was cast as Jessica Blake in the CBS series FBI, reuniting with her Rookie Blue co-star Missy Peregrym.

 Personal life

 Sullivan was born in Toronto, Ontario.
-Sullivan is married to Peter Stebbings.
-Their daughter was born in 2015.
+Sullivan is married to Peter Stebbings, with whom she has one daughter (born 2015).